top of page

 Styles & Techniques: Publication/Print Design, Social Media Marketing

-In addition to my main projects throughout my contract, I was also asked to update and create numerous program flyers, as well as animated Thank You posts and Stories for our generous grand funders this past summer.
-Being more familiar with social media platforms than my associates, I was also requested to create. a formal social media guide for them to refer to in my absence.
-Greatly appreciating my consistently high-quality work, I have been informed that I will be commissioned in the future to create further publications and design templates for Rose of Sharon Services for Young Mothers.
+In addition to my main projects during my contract, I was also tasked with updating and creating various program flyers, as well as designing animated thank-you posts and stories for our generous grant funders this past summer.
+Since I am more familiar with social media platforms than my colleagues, I was asked to create a formal social media guide for them to use in my absence.
+Due to my consistently high-quality work, I was informed that I would be commissioned in the future to create additional publications and design templates for Rose of Sharon Services for Young Mothers.

 *Files available upon request.